mayurmakwana6199/AI_Quiz_Generator/README.md

-# MCA AWT Project
+# AI Quiz Generator (AWT Project Quiz Wizard)

-This repository contains a collection of Java GUI applications created using the **Abstract Window Toolkit (AWT)** as part of the MCA Academic Curriculum.
-Each application demonstrates practical concepts and components of Java AWT, including frames, panels, layout managers, event handling, menus, dialogs, and more.
+This repository contains a collection of Java GUI applications built using the Abstract Window Toolkit (AWT) as part of the MCA Academic Curriculum.
+Each demo showcases practical uses of AWT components in building interactive applications.

+## Languages & Technologies Used

+- **HTML** (~87.1%) – Used primarily for structuring GUI-related content or documentation.
+- **C#** (~10.5%) – Likely used alongside AWT-style logic within the demos or project structure.
+- **CSS** (~2.4%) – Used for styling HTML components.

-## Features
+## Project Overview

-- **Multiple AWT-based Demo Applications**
-- Hands-on examples for various topics:
-  - Basic AWT frames and components
-  - Layout Managers (FlowLayout, BorderLayout, GridLayout, etc.)
-  - Dialogs and Menus
-  - Event handling (ActionListener, WindowListener, etc.)
-  - Custom graphics and drawing
+- Demonstrates AWT concepts such as frames, panels, layout managers (FlowLayout, BorderLayout, GridLayout, etc.), dialogs, menus, event handling (ActionListener,  WindowListener, etc.), and custom graphics.
-- Well-organized source code files for each concept
+- Well-organized source code files for each concept or mini-project.
-- Suitable for learning, reference, and academic submission
+- Ideal for learning AWT fundamentals or academic reference.

 ## Project Structure

-Each `.java` file demonstrates a specific AWT concept or mini-project.
-Files are named according to their functionality.
+Each `.java` file illustrates a specific AWT concept or example app (e.g., Button demos, Layout manager examples, event-driven dialogs, etc.).
+The inclusion of HTML and CSS suggests supporting documentation or UI elements.

 ## Prerequisites